 Using your experience as a franchisee, what do think is the number one employee injury reported to Intrepid Direct Insurance Company?
 Sprained ankles?
 Back injuries?
 Burns?

 Spoiler Alert: It’s lacerations!
 In fact, 30% of all workers’ compensation claims we receive relate to cuts and lacerations.
-While usually not too severe or painful, these injures can cause a significant amount of disruption to your employee’s professional and personal lives, and to your business!
+While usually not too severe or painful, these injuries can cause a significant amount of disruption to your employees’ professional and personal lives, and to your business!

 A Familiar Story

 Surprisingly, it isn’t your employee’s use of the slicer that you should worry about.
-Most injuries occur while cleaning the slicer, reaching across the slicer while the blade is in motion and even slicing food product that’s not intended to be sliced with a commercial grade slicer (think: bread loaves!).
+Most injuries occur while cleaning the slicer, reaching across the slicer while the blade is in motion, and even slicing food products that are not intended to be sliced with a commercial-grade slicer (think: bread loaves!).
 Follow these tips to avoid commercial slicer-related lacerations:

 - Train your employees on safe work procedures while using the slicer.